ancwrd1/snx-rs/README.md

   Run `snx-rs --help` to get a help with all command line parameters.
   In this mode the application takes connection parameters either from the command line or from the specified configuration file.
   Recommended for headless usage.

+## Certificate authentication

+There are 4 parameters which control certificate-based authentication:

+* `cert-type` - one of "none", "pkcs12", "pkcs8", "pkcs11".
+Choose "pkcs12" to read certificate from external PFX
+ file.
+Choose "pkcs8" to read certficate from external PEM file (containing both private key and x509 cert).
+ Choose "pkcs11" to use hardware token via PKCS11 driver.
+* `cert-path` - path to PFX, PEM or the custom PKCS11 driver file, depending on the selected cert type.
+The default PKCS11 driver is `opensc-pkcs11.so` which requires opensc package to be installed.
+* `cert-password` - password for PKCS12 or pin for PKCS11.
+Must be provided for those types.
+* `cert-id` - optional hexadecimal ID of the certificate for PKCS11 type.
+Could be in the form of 'xx:xx:xx' or 'xxxxxx'.

 ## Additional usage notes